-The KickStart Breakfast Programme is a partnership between Sanitarium, Fonterra and the Government, with more than 140,000 nutritious breakfasts served each school week in over 1000 schools that run their own KickStart Breakfast club around New Zealand.
+The KickStart Breakfast programme is a partnership between Sanitarium, Fonterra and the Government, with more than 140,000 nutritious breakfasts served each school week in over 1000 schools that run their own KickStart Breakfast clubs around New Zealand.

 Sanitarium and Fonterra partnered in February 2009 to provide a free school breakfast of Anchor milk and Weet-Bix to all New Zealand schools.
 The NZ Government joined us as a supporter in May 2013 which enabled the programme to be extended from two days to five and it was opened up to all schools decile 1 - 10*.
 Since 2009, over 30 million breakfasts have been served.

 Sanitarium and Fonterra provide the product.
 Then it's up to the school community to provide provisions including bowls, spoons, a central location, food storage facilities and of course the people to run the breakfast club.

 The ‘community partnership’ model is an effective one, as by focusing on the critical aspect of food rather than logistics, KickStart is able to provide a breakfast offering to as many schools who choose to take part.

 Schools say KickStart Breakfast clubs are not only helping children nutritionally but is also making a positive impact on learning behaviour.
 In school research shows;

 - Children are happier, have more energy and are able to concentrate longer